kdkalvik/Lagrange/_posts/2023-11-09-NaturalParams.md

 The above shows that SGD moves in the direction of the gradient while remaining close, in terms of the Euclidean distance, to the previous $\lambda_t$.
 However, since the natural parameters $\lambda$ are in a Riemannian manifold instead of a Euclidean manifold, the naive SGD formulation would be suboptimal.

-Indeed, [Amari 1998](https://direct.mit.edu/neco/article-abstract/10/2/251/6143/Natural-Gradient-Works-Efficiently-in-Learning?redirectedFrom=fulltext) proved that the steepest direction in Riemannian manifolds is not given by the ordinary gradients, instead it is given by the $\textit{natual gradients}$, which utilize the metric tensor $G$ of the Riemannian manifold to scale the gradients as follows:
+Indeed, [Amari 1998](https://direct.mit.edu/neco/article-abstract/10/2/251/6143/Natural-Gradient-Works-Efficiently-in-Learning?redirectedFrom=fulltext) proved that the steepest direction in Riemannian manifolds is not given by the ordinary gradients, instead it is given by the $\textit{natural gradients}$, which utilize the metric tensor $G$ of the Riemannian manifold to scale the gradients as follows:

 $$
 \tilde{\nabla}_\lambda \mathcal{L}(\lambda) = G^{-1}[\hat{\nabla}_\lambda \mathcal{L}(\lambda)]